 The Chartered Society of Physiotherapy (CSP) notes that cuts to physiotherapy services are not cost-effective and could result in:

 - unnecessary pain, loss of mobility and independence and reduced quality of life;

 - an increase in costs to the NHS;

 - chronic health problems, disability and more time off work as conditions aren’t treated;

 - physiotherapy becoming a privilege for only those who can afford to pay for private treatment.

-The Chartered Society of Physiotherapy’s (CSP) chief executive Karen Middleton has warned that cuts to physiotherapy could end up driving up overall costs for the NHS, which may outweigh any savings made by reducing services.
+The Chartered Society of Physiotherapy's (CSP) chief executive Karen Middleton has warned that cuts to physiotherapy could end up driving up overall costs for the NHS.
+This may outweigh any savings made by reducing services.